stackchain/Clinical_Trial_Starter/README.md

 1. Create a Directory in your local drive
 2. Clone this file in the directory you created in your local drive using "git clone file name"
+3. Make sure you have node (if not go to https://nodejs.org/en/ and install)
-3. Make sure you have the following dependencies (install if not): fs-extra, ganache-cli, mocha, next, next-routes, react, react-dom, semantic-ui-css, semantic-ui-react, solc, truffle-hdwallet-provider, web3
+4. Make sure you have the following dependencies (install if not): fs-extra, ganache-cli, mocha, web3 (npm install --save ganache-cli mocha fs-extra web3@1.0.0-beta.35) next next-routes (npm install --save next-routes), react react-dom (npm install --save next@4.1.4 react react-dom), semantic-ui-css (npm install --save semantic-ui-css) semantic-ui-react (npm install --save semantic-ui-react) solc (If you have solc c already, uinstall and instead npm install --save solc@0.4.25) truffle-hdwallet-provider (npm install --save truffle-hdwallet-provider@0.0.3)

 4. run the program using npm run dev